- Industry: Government

 Due to problems with support, performance, and availability, the British Army’s IAS Branch needed to migrate from its Oracle private cloud environment.
 The system caused unplanned downtime during upgrades, disrupted users, and slowed update deployment.
 “There’s always pressure to deliver quickly,” said Lt.
 Col. Dorian Seabrook, head of operations at the British Army’s IAS Branch.
 “We have to be more efficient in how we deliver software, as well as underlying infrastructure, upgrades, maintenance, and support.”

-British Army speeds service delivery with Ansible Tower by Red Hat
+British Army speeds service delivery with Red Hat Ansible Automation Platform

 IAS decided to migrate from Oracle Linux to Red Hat Enterprise Linux®, moving from physical infrastructure to a software-defined datacenter.
-To streamline management of its new environment, IAS used Ansible Tower by Red Hat, an automation and orchestration tool, to improve consistency, reduce manual errors, and support a DevOps delivery approach.
+To streamline management of its new environment, IAS used Red Hat Ansible Automation Platform, an automation and orchestration platform, to improve consistency, reduce manual errors, and support a DevOps delivery approach.
 “We were redefining our operating model and wanted to deliver software faster and more efficiently to meet end users’ requirements,” said Seabrook.

 With the new system, IAS gained easier, more accurate management, cutting patching time and significantly reducing launch errors and configuration issues.
 Also, upgrades that previously took a day—and caused hours of system downtime each month—can now be performed in less than 2 hours with high availability.
 Overall, change delivery is now typically 75% faster.
 “Rather than bulk delivery, we’re able to deliver incrementally, and we no longer frustrate users with significant downtime during working hours,” said Seabrook.